Junebuggi/SYSC3010_TeamProject/README.md

-# SYSC3010_TeamProject: The Plant Nursery :sparkles:
+# SYSC3010_TeamProject: The Plant Nursery :sparkles: :seedling:
 Completed on: 06/12/19
 SYSC 3010 The Plant Nursery Project Repository